invergent-ai/switchboard/README.md

 ## The honest catch

 The tasks where this is *perfect* are perfect because they're explicit rulebooks — but if a task is an explicit rulebook, you usually already have the rulebook.
 And the tasks where you'd want to *learn* the rules from data are messy precisely because they're judgment calls, where there often isn't a clean rule to find.
-The [article](ARTICLE.md#the-tension-nobody-tells-you-about) walks through that tension honestly.
 This repo lets you check it yourself.

 ## License